 "There is persuasive evidence that shows that immigrant kids [in New York City public schools] do better than native born kids.
 We want to know why this is so."

 Amy Ellen Schwartz has a joint appointment in Public Policy Education and Economics in NYU’s Wagner School of Public Service and Steinhardt.
-The joint appointment reflects Schwartz’s many years at Wagner and her more recent collaborations at Steinhardt, especially her teaching in the Department of Humanities and Social Sciences in the Professions.
+The joint appointment reflects Schwartz’s many years at Wagner and her more recent collaborations at Steinhardt, especially her teaching in the Department of Applied Statistics, Social Science, and Humanities.

 Schwartz became interested in the economics of education policy in a rather roundabout way.
 “I went to college to study ecology, but in doing so I discovered that I was good at economics and interested in questions of policy.”